Benchmarking Quantum Computers via Protocols, Comparing IBM's Heron vs IBM's Eagle

 \section{Summary - Comparing Eagle to Heron}

 While working on the benchmarking of the chips, both Eagle and Heron got significant improvements that made the comparison less trivial.
 Here, we present comparisons across the whole chip and across every protocol.
-This should provide to the reader a clear understanding of the strengths and weakness on each chip in comparison to the other.
+This should provide to the reader a clear understanding of the strengths and weaknesses of each chip in comparison to the other.